General Program Questions

 Are there any specific admissions requirements for international applicants who are eligible to apply to BTR?

 For information on eligibility, please click here.
 BTR requires that applicants who completed their undergraduate education outside of the United States send us official transcripts of the applicant’s complete academic record, including courses and grades, with English translations on each page validated by an official public translator.
 Evidence that the applicant has completed a university-level degree program must be submitted.
 Acceptable evidence includes official copies of diplomas, certificates, and notifications of final examination results.
-International applicants (who have not completed an accredited undergraduate or graduate degree in an English speaking institution) are required to take either the TOEFL or the IELTS
+International applicants (who have not completed an accredited undergraduate or graduate degree in an English-speaking institution) are required to take either the TOEFL or the IELTS

 Does BTR accept applications from people who have applied in the past?